HomeSpecialties › Neurology

 Is neurology hard to get into?

 It's widely reputed to be one of the more competitive physician subspecialties, but that reputation is anecdote — no applicant-to-offer ratio is published, so we don't assert it as fact.
 There are two bottlenecks: getting onto Basic Physician Training, then winning a post through the national ANZAN MATCH after passing both Divisional exams.
-What is published is the selection rubric itself: the CV is worth 35%, the structured interview 65%, and you need a minimum of 55 out of 100 to enter the match.
-The number of accredited positions each year isn't published as a verified figure.
+What is published is the selection rubric — CV 35%, interview 65%, minimum 55/100 — detailed in the Selection section.

 How long does training take?